 How to Make Smoothie King Strawberry X-Treme Copycat

-Step 1: Hull the strawberries and get your papaya ready by peeling, halving, and chopping it into chunks.
-This prep work ensures your fresh fruit is blender-ready.
+Step 1: Hull the strawberries and get your papaya ready by peeling, halving, and chopping it into chunks to ensure the fruit is blender-ready.
 (See the YouTube video below)

 Step 2: Combine the prepared strawberries and papaya chunks with the cold-pressed apple juice in a blender.
 Process these until they reach a smooth, velvety texture.

-Step 3: If the blend is thicker than you like, introduce a few ice cubes or a splash of more apple juice.
-This step customizes the smoothie to your preference for thickness and chill.
+Step 3: If the blend is thinner or thicker than you like, introduce a few ice cubes or a splash of more apple juice.

 Step 4: Give your smoothie a taste.
 If it needs more sweetness, add your preferred natural sweetener or additional apple juice.